Samuel-Bie/unisced-test/README.md

 "administrator");

 ```
-2. Open postman to start testing
+2. Open postman to start testing, or just import the following collection to your postman https://www.postman.com/lunar-trinity-648598/workspace/job-applications/collection/7413633-b55189a8-10d5-4a6b-9914-135984e5bce4?action=share&creator=7413633

 Credentials